 ...These truths accomplished by the Son in the will of the Father are applied by the Spirit to those who have been renewed to spiritual life and believed in faith.
 This salvation is dependent upon covenant with God exclusively through the person of Jesus while those who remain outside of covenant do not have salvation because they do not have God.

 Baptism and Communion (Lord’s Supper) are the symbols and rituals that Christ himself established among his followers.
 They are unique grace-acts of God by which the Spirit testifies and confirms faith in individuals and communities.
 East Hills practices "Believers’ Baptism" and “Open Communion.”

 …In baptism we demonstrate outwardly our union with Christ through His death and resurrection.
 Through baptism with water we testify to the washing away of sin through blood and in that we have been buried with him and raised to new life.
 We are baptized into the name of the Triune God establishing covenant with each person of the Trinity who plans, secures, and applies our salvation.
 Communion is past, present, and future in that it remembers the body and blood of Jesus in flesh, currently sees itself in communion with Jesus’ living body (the church) in joy and self-sacrifice, and looks forward to the return of Christ in triumph.
-“Believers Baptism” indicates that we do not baptize infants; “Open Communion” indicates that you do not need to be a member of East Hills, only profess Christ as Lord and Savior.
+“Open Communion” indicates that you do not need to be a member of East Hills, only profess Christ as Lord and Savior.